Site Director Message

 Powell River: Powell River is located on the Northern Sunshine Coast at the gateway to Desolation Sound, has outstanding mountain biking, kayaking and hiking and is a destination for tourists from around the world because of its natural beauty, music and facilities.
 Powell River General Hospital is a modern self-sufficient 33 bed facility supporting many services including oncology, dialysis, cast clinic, endoscopy full time GP anesthesia, medicine, surgery, and OB Gyn coverage.
 Powell River is a site where GP’s practice full service medicine and are the most responsible physician for medical and obstetrical patients.
 Residents will be exposed to in-patient care, palliative care, extended care and nursing homes as well as exposure to sports medicine geriatrics and chronic disease management.
 Our emergency room is moderately busy and a great venue to become increasingly comfortable with emergency care.
 We have excellent GP, specialist and anesthesia back up.
 Residents will be exposed to truly full service family medicine in a friendly community where accommodation is readily available.

 Resident Life at Coastal

-Coastal currently has sixteen residents (4 CMGs and 4 IMGs per year in a combined program), which has provided for an amazingly tight-knit group of residents.
+Coastal currently has seventeen residents, which has provided for an amazingly tight-knit group of residents.
 Everyone at Coastal is extremely supportive and always seems to go the extra mile for each other.
-We are constantly taking advantage of all that the north shore has to offer, including trail running, mountain and road biking, hiking, snowshoeing, skiing and snowboarding, rock-climbing, kayaking and canoeing, and volunteering at various mass-medicine events such as the Iron Man in Whistler.
+We are constantly taking advantage of all that the North Shore has to offer, including trail running, mountain and road biking, hiking, snowshoeing, skiing and snowboarding, rock-climbing, kayaking and canoeing, and volunteering at various mass-medicine events such as the Iron Man in Whistler.
 In addition, the North Shore has easy access to all the culture and amenities that the cities of North Vancouver, West Vancouver, and Vancouver proper have to offer.